 To find out the fat, salt and sugar content of many ready-made meals, check the label.

 Taking dietary supplements such as vitamins does not have the same health benefits as eating more fruit and vegetables.
-Fruit and vegetables contain additional beneficial substances, such as fibre.
+Fruit and vegetables contain additional substances which are good for the body, such as fibre.

 For most adults, a healthy and balanced diet containing at least five portions of fruit and vegetables a day will contain all the nutrients needed.

-Some people are advised to take a supplement by their doctor, as well as eating a varied, balanced diet.
-For example, women who are trying to conceive or who are likely to become pregnant are advised to take a daily 400-microgram supplement of folic acid until the 12th week of pregnancy.
+Some people are advised to take supplements by their doctor, as well as eating a varied, balanced diet.
+For example, women who are trying to conceive or who are likely to become pregnant are advised to take daily 400-microgram supplements of folic acid until the 12th week of pregnancy.